My First First Love

-My First First Love (Korean: 첫사랑은 처음이라서) is a South Korean streaming television series starring Ji Soo, Jung Chae-yeon and Jung Jin-young.
+My First First Love (Korean: 첫사랑은 처음이라서) is a 2019 South Korean romance television series starring Ji Soo, Jung Chae-yeon and Jung Jin-young.
 The first season was released on Netflix on April 18, 2019.
 The second season was released on July 26, 2019.

 The series is a reboot of the 2015 OnStyle drama My First Time, which was produced by the same production company.
 The latter's writer Jung Hyun-jung is credited as the series creator.

 Synopsis

 The drama tells the story of five youths and their messy encounters with the concept of first love.
-Yun Tae-o is a college student whose friends — a college drop-out, a runaway family friend, and his long-time childhood friend — decide to unexpectedly move into his house, due to their own individual reasonings.
+Yun Tae-o is a college student whose friends — a college drop-out, a runaway family friend, and his long-time childhood friend — decide to unexpectedly move into his house due to their own individual reasonings.
 Now they must all learn to live together and learn to love.